thoas/picfit/README.rst

 picfit is a reusable Go server to manipulate (resizing, croping, etc.) images built on top of `negroni <https://github.com/codegangsta/negroni>`_ and `gorilla mux <https://github.com/gorilla/mux>`_.

+It will act as a proxy on top of your storage engine and served ideally behind an http cache system like varnish_.

 Installation
 ============